 We mentioned how brushing your chinchilla is not necessary.

-However, it is 100% possible that your chinchilla is one of the chins that enjoys it.
+However, it is 100% possible that your chinchilla is one of the chinchillas that enjoys it and has absolutely no issues with being brushed.

 If this is the case, there is no reason that you can’t brush your chinchilla.

-Chinchillas perform self-grooming on themselves which nearly takes care of everything.
+Chinchillas perform self-grooming on themselves which nearly takes care of everything that brushing your chinchilla would help with.

 In addition, the grease and oil produced on a chinchilla’s fur and body are handled when they take their dust baths.